 Before bleeding your Toyota’s brakes, it’s important to find out how difficult the job will be.
 That way, you can determine whether to do it yourself or bring your car to a shop.

 Bleeding your brakes is a straightforward process.
 It involves pumping the brake pedal with your foot to force the air out.
+Additionally, check out this article on the ABS actuator.

 Flushing The Brake Fluid